July 22, 2019

 Our final stage is our “ground check” where we improve our understanding of the local region by speaking to local farm managers and tenants in the area, find comparable sales information, and go to the farm itself.

 These stages work like a funnel with many farms going through the first stage, fewer going through the second, and very few going through the third.
+A high-level overview of this process can be seen below:

 Primary Stage - “Sanity Check”